At D’Eyncourt, through our curriculum, we foster an ethos of high expectations and aspirations to ensure all children achieve their full potential.

 At D’Eyncourt Primary School, we offer a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
 The curriculum incorporates the statutory requirements of the National Curriculum and other experiences and opportunities which best meet the learning and developmental needs of the pupils in our school.

-Specialist instructors support physical education lessons and all subject leaders are given training and opportunity to keep developing their own subject knowledge, skills and understanding so they can support curriculum development and their colleagues throughout the school.
 Themed weeks and days, whole school activities and opportunities within and outside school all enrich and develop the children’s learning.
 After school clubs and events extend these opportunities further.
 Additional whole school programmes and approaches support quality teaching and learning and the school is well resourced in terms of learning materials, books and technology.
 Regular use of praise and encouragement to motivate children is used and parental engagement using Class Dojo links school and home well.
 We are lucky to have a fabulous site where outdoor learning is planned to broaden each child’s experience and deepen their understanding.

 Impact: what difference is our curriculum making to pupils?